 Looking at all the cruise line statements, and announcements from regulatory bodies, a pattern of new protocols has emerged, including:

 Despite all this, the pent-up demand in cruising is fuelling high sales for itineraries next year and beyond and there’s plenty to be excited about with new ships on the horizon - such as a rollercoaster on Carnival Mardi Gras in 2021.

 In Britain, 2million people normally cruise every year.
-On 9 July, the Foreign and Commonwealth Office advised against cruise ship travel ‘at this time’ but the industry is lobbying to have this changed as soon as possible.
+On 9 July, the Foreign, Commonwealth and Development Office advised against cruise ship travel ‘at this time’ but the industry is lobbying to have this changed as soon as possible.

 Coronavirus has changed the way we live and it will change the way we cruise.
 But, with a fair wind, the industry that millions of people love will weather the storm and come back even stronger, safer, cleaner and healthier than before.